oxplot/imdb2json/Readme.md

 polluted by documentation. *imdb2json* seeks to remedy this by parsing the files and outputting fairly sane JSON.

-*imdb2json* requires a recent python 3 and I don't have any plans to make this work with older versions of python.
+*imdb2json* requires python 3.5 and I don't have any plans to make this work with older versions of python.
 Also, this is a work in progress and not every file and/or every piece of data is currently parsed.
 Feel free to send patches/pull requests.

 Usage
 =====